jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

     - `HMZ_AUTH_HOSTNAME` - Ripple Custody frontend auth hostname
     - `HMZ_API_HOSTNAME` - Ripple Custody frontend api hostname
     - `VAULT_ID` - Vault ID used for cold vault operations.
 If you are using a new vault, then generate a new uuid.
-    - `SK` - Base64 private key for OSO functional user account
+    - `HMZ_USER_SK` - Base64 private key for OSO functional user account
     - `FRONTEND_PLUGIN_IMAGE` - Frontend plugin image with sha256
-    - `SEED` - Passphrase used to optionally encrypt the data being transferred between OSO and Ripple Custody.
+    - `OSOENCRYPTIONPASS` - Passphrase used to optionally encrypt the data being transferred between OSO and Ripple Custody.
 The passphrase must match with the backend.
     - `TOKEN_EXP` - Expiration time configured in Ripple Custody for the bearer token returned upon authentication
+    - `GREP11_CA` Grep11 CA certificate
+    - `GREP11_CLIENT` grep11 client certificate
+    - `GREP11_KEY` grep11 client key
+    - `HPCR_CERT` IBM HPVS encryption certificates
+    - `ROOT_CERT` Harmonize root cert in base64

 1. To generate the encrypted workload, change to the `contracts` directory and run:

     `./create-frontend.sh`